-Month Day Universal time h m Locality Estimated body-wave magnitude b / Estimated yield kilotonnes c / Sequence number
+Month 1992 Day Universal time h m Locality Estimated body-wave magnitude b / Estimated yield kilotonnes c / Sequence number

-January nil
+October nil

-February nil
+November nil

-March nil
+December nil

-\underline{a} / Information in this bulletin was derived from Australian seismological facilities and from institutions in other countries cooperating in the monitoring of earthquakes and nuclear explosions.

-$\underline{b}/$ Unless otherwise noted, the estimated body-wave magnitude is that published by the United States National Earthquake Information Center and is based on observations of magnitude obtained from around the world, including from Australia.

-\underline{c} / The yields are estimated using empirical equations, but there is no single agreed formula for the determination of yields.
+- $\underline{a}/$ Information in the present bulletin was derived from Australian seismological facilities and from institutions in other countries cooperating in the monitoring of earthquakes and nuclear explosions. - $\underline{b}/$ Unless otherwise noted, the estimated body-wave magnitude is that published by the United States National Earthquake Information Center and is based on observations of magnitude obtained from around the world, including from Australia. - $\underline{c}/$ The yields are estimated using empirical equations, but there is no single agreed formula for the determination of yields.
 The yields estimated from these relations are not sufficiently accurate to determine compliance with international treaties.